sciboy12/Abs-C/README.md

 Thanks to danil1petrov, who is the original creator of this code.

+If you encounter any problems, please ask on the discord or file an issue regarding it.

 ## Setup and compilation
 ```
 sudo apt install libx11-dev evtest